 The contest is open to all ages, all skill levels—from amateur to professional or hobbyist.
 We encourage teachers to involve their students.

-Winning photos will be on display at the Albany Visitors Association, the Amtrak Train Station, while all entries will be shown at the Pix Theater on the big screen at the awards ceremony on April 20th.
-Ribbons and prizes will be awarded for Overall and Reserve Champions, Individual Category winners, and People’s Choice.
-Those attending the Pix reception will have the opportunity to win door prizes.
+Winning photos will be on display at the Albany Visitors Association, the Amtrak Train Station.
+Ribbons and prizes will be awarded for Overall and Reserve Champions, Individual Category winners, and People’s Choice at a reception.
+Those attending the reception, the time and place of which will be announced, will have the opportunity to win door prizes.
 All winners will be entered into a special drawing for a Gift Card in the amount of $200—shop for a new lens, memory card, or whatever you like!
 (If you’d like to see the video of the 2019 contest winning photos, scroll to below the entry forms section.)

 You must fill out all required forms to complete your entry.
 Click on the link to download to your computer and print.
 Please submit all pertinent paper work with your entry. *Note: Remember to submit the model release form for entries with people in your photos and videos.

 Download the photo contest rules PDF (*Please note, the “open” category was inadvertently left off this list of rules.
 Please see above categories for 2020.
 Confirm that you are entering in the open category when you fill out your entry form.)
-AVA Photo Contest Rules
+2020 Photo Rules

 Download the photo contest entry form PDF Entry Form